embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 Now, let's take a look at next lines from Build Output.

+## Preprocessing

-## Detecting libraries used
+### Detecting libraries used
 The first phase of the build is preprocessing.

-To keep things readable, I’ve shortened the command shown in the log:
+Before any actual compilation happens, the Arduino IDE scans your code to figure out which additional libraries your sketch needs.
+In the build log, you’ll see something like this (shortened for readability):
 ```
 Detecting libraries used...
 /home/kate/.arduino15/packages/arduino/tools/arm-none-eabi-gcc/7-2017q4/bin/arm-none-eabi-g++ (...) -E \
 /home/kate/.cache/arduino/sketches/D7CC1D7CA645BCFE67207C07A05B3A2A/sketch/MyBlink.ino.cpp -o /dev/null
 ```
-Here, the compiler is invoked with the `-E`flag, which tells it to stop after the preprocessor stage and not produce any compiled output.
+Here, the compiler is invoked with the `-E` flag, which tells it to stop after the preprocessing stage and not produce any compiled output.
-Basically the IDE just checks which libraries and headers does this sketch actually need.
+It will only expand all `#include` directives and check which libraries are required for your sketch.
+Based on this, the IDE knows which libraries should be compiled and which include directories need to be added to the build process.

+For a simple sketch like Blink, this stage isn't very exciting: it doesn't pull in any additional libraries.
+That's why the build output doesn't show anything under *Detecting libraries used...*.
+Open other example sketches, such as those from **WiFiS3** or **EEPROM**, and you'll see how more complex projects trigger detection of multiple libraries.

+**Why such preprocessing is needed?**

+Arduino IDE compiles only the libraries that your sketch needs.
+In other development environments, this step is usually the developer’s responsibility: you must explicitly tell the compiler which libraries or dependencies to include in the build.
+Arduino automates this process, scanning your code and selecting what’s needed.

 {{< admonition tip >}}
 Notice the toolchain path: `.arduino15/packages/arduino/tools/arm-none-eabi-gcc/7-2017q4/bin/`.

 Besides the compiler itself, toolchain contains other useful tools like `objdump`.
 We may use it later!
 {{</ admonition >}}

-Arduino IDE compiles only the libraries you include.
-Otherwise, every build would be painfully slow.
-In the case of the Blink sketch, this stage isn’t very exciting: it doesn’t pull in any additional libraries that need compilation.
-That’s why the build output doesn’t list any detected libraries.

-{{< admonition tip >}}
-Open other example sketches, such as those from **WiFiS3** or **EEPROM**, and compare what shows up under *Detecting libraries used…*

-Can you spot the pattern in how the IDE decides which libraries to compile?
-Hint: pay attention to the *#include* directives and the role of the preprocessor!
-{{</ admonition >}}

-## Automatic function prototypes generation
+### Automatic function prototypes generation
 The next stage in the build process is automatic function prototype generation.
 In C or C++, each function must be either defined or declared before it's called.
 In Arduino, you don't need to worry about that - you can write whatever functions in any order, without adding their prototypes.
 How does it work?
 Arduino generates these prototypes for you!